 - Experienced team – 40 marketing professionals and 30 IT experts, localization in 17 languages

 - Growth potential of the global fashion e-commerce industry to USD 700 billion by 2022 (approx. 10% CAGR from 2018), in Europe particularly to USD 133 billion – 9,7% CAGR with rapid growth in the lifestyle segment

 - Extend the loyalty program and personalize the web content

 - Open new flagship stores in Europe to increase visibility

 - Launch a digital link to sell from large brand stores

 - Launch new digital projects managed by Footshop and expand the business model

 The fastest-growing retailer of lifestyle footwear, apparel and accessories in the CEE region has a unique retail concept that goes beyond the traditional online and street shopping model.
 Originally operating only as an online store, it has expanded into 5 brick-and-mortar shops in Prague (2 locations), Bratislava, Budapest and Bucharest.
 Its product range includes more than 4,000 models of sneakers and many other styles of clothing and accessories.
-Working closely with the iconic brands such as Nike NBHD, adidas Consortium and Vans Vault, Footshop is, in many cases, the only retailer in the region to offer customers exclusive models from sought-after limited editions.
-With a turnover of CZK 760 million in 2019 and serving more than 300,000 customers in 15 languages, Footshop defines the sneaker subculture on the streets as well as online.
+Working closely with the iconic brands such as Nike NBHD, Adidas Consortium and Vans Vault, Footshop is, in many cases, the only retailer in the region to offer customers exclusive models from sought-after limited editions.
+With a turnover of CZK 850 million in 2020, Footshop defines the sneaker subculture on the streets as well as online.
 Its strong connection with the local community and personalized approach is the basis of its successful and distinctly expansive business model.